Financial Aid

 What advice do you have for someone applying for financial aid?

 Submit your financial aid application materials by the deadlines.
-This allows our Financial Aid officers and counselors the time they need to fully and completely review your application for aid, and it allows your family to fully consider the financial aid package offered to you when making a decision about where to attend for the fall.
+This allows our Financial Aid officers and counselors the time they need to fully and completely review your application for aid, and it allows your family to fully consider the financial aid estimate offered to you when making a decision about where to attend for the fall.
 The Office of Financial Aid has all of the forms and deadlines you need to submit a financial aid application.

 What happens if I'm admitted via Early Decision and my family can't afford to pay for my Cornell education?

 When you receive your financial aid package, you will work with Cornell's Financial Aid Office to work out the details of your aid package.
-On the rare occasion that your aid package does not meet your family's need, you will be released from your Early Decision agreement, and free to apply to other institutions.
+On the rare occasion that your aid estimate does not meet your family's need, you will be released from your Early Decision agreement, and free to apply to other institutions.

 If I receive financial aid as a new student, am I guaranteed financial aid during my entire time at Cornell?

 No. All financial aid recipients must reapply for financial aid each year.
 If you are eligible for financial aid and your family's financial situation remains constant, you can expect a consistent financial aid package from year to year, both in terms of what you can expect in the aid award and the amount that you and your family will be expected to contribute.
-Some factors may affect the way your need is calculated (and thus change your award), such as changes in income, number of people in the household, or the number of children who are full-time undergraduate students.
+Some factors may affect the way your need is calculated (and thus change your award), such as changes in income, number of people in the household, or the number of children in your household who are full-time undergraduate students.

 Does Cornell offer merit aid or athletic scholarships?